underwires/tutorial-colorslide/README.md

 function on_input(self, action_id, action)
     if action_id == hash("touch") and action.pressed and self.active then
         local start = gui.get_node("start")
-        if gui.pick_node(start, action.x, action.y) then                -- [3]
+        -- If the player presses the "start" button... if gui.pick_node(start, action.x, action.y) then
-            msg.post("#", "hide_start")
+            -- Hide this screen and tell the level selection GUI to show itself. msg.post("#", "hide_start")
             msg.post("#level_select", "show_level_select")
         end
     end
 end
 ```
-1. Start by showing this screen.
-2. Messages to show and hide this screen.
-3. If the player presses the "start" button, hide this screen and tell the level selection GUI to show itself.

 Open "start.gui" and set the *Script* property on the root node to the new script.